-If there’s one movie that always makes me want to pack up and move to the Outer Banks, it’s the Nicholas Sparks weepie Message in a Bottle.
+If there’s one movie that always makes me want to pack up and move to the Outer Banks, it’s the Nicholas Sparks weepie Message in a Bottle, even though it turns out it wasn’t actually filmed there.
 Kevin Costner’s beach house in it looks so romantic and relaxed–and the views of the water don’t hurt, either.

 I watched it again today and was surprised by how well the sets have held up since the late ’90s when the movie was filmed.
 Nothing really looks dated.
 Coastal Living ran a feature at the time on the production design and their photos of it are gorgeous, too.
 Let’s take another look, shall we?

 Kevin Costner played Garret, a grieving widower who writes his late wife Catherine love letters and sends them out to sea in–you guessed it!–bottles.
 When newspaper writer Theresa (Robin Wright) finds one of them on the beach, she decides to track the author down.